 Consider this.
-With our content creation for the Hurlblog and Shane’s Inner Circle content, we create roughly 25TB of content in a calendar year and we are shooting five cameras at 5K 6:1 compression on the RED Dragon.
+With our content creation for Filmmakers Academy content, we create roughly 25TB of content in a calendar year and we are shooting five cameras at 5K 6:1 compression on the RED Dragon.
 Then we are cutting from the raw material on R3Ds and exporting in 4K.
-We do end up blowing away whatever material we can, footage and takes we don’t use, etc. We’re creating more material than an average production house, who is cutting and creating commercial work, and we’re operating on the same level of what a production company creating a feature film would produce in relationship to storage size.
+We end up blowing away whatever material we can, footage and takes we don’t use, etc. We’re creating more material than an average production house, who cuts and creates commercial work, and we’re operating on the same level of what a production company creating a feature film would produce in relationship to storage size.

 The Next Step: Understanding the Tools Available

 Getting everything set up properly starts at the basic level of understanding what tools you have available to you that will help you set up your system.